3 Common Family Business Problems and How You Can Solve Them

-If you’re running a family business, chances are you’ve run into snags a time or two with your staff members – namely, your family members.
-Knowing how best to navigate those waters can be tricky and ensuring that everyone comes out on the other side without hurt feelings takes a special touch.
+If you’re running a family business, chances are you’ve run into snags with your staff members—namely, your family members.
+Knowing how to navigate those waters can be tricky, and ensuring that everyone comes out on the other side without hurting feelings takes a special touch.

 Below, I’ve outlined 3 common family business problems and how best to handle them.

-Top Family Business Problems #1: Communication from the leader is often unclear.
+Top Family Business Problems #1: Communication from the leader often needs to be clarified.

 All successful businesses require a strong and competent leader.
-WIthout a good leader, they’re bound to fail – regardless of whether the family is involved or not.
+They’re bound to fail without a good leader, regardless of whether the family is involved.

-One of the most common family business problems is a lack of clear planning, and it can be toxic to the growth and prosperity of the business.
-Regardless of who the leader is, it’s important for that person to communicate often and clearly with the family members involved in helping make decisions as well as those who are “on the ground” about enacting the changes that are decided upon.
+One of the most common family business problems is a lack of precise planning, which can be toxic to the growth and prosperity of the business.
+Regardless of who the leader is, that person needs to communicate often and clearly with the family members involved in helping make decisions and those who are “on the ground” about enacting the changes that are decided upon.

 How to Solve It: